corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordapp-template/first-flow/code-kotlin.md

   }
 }

-// MyFirstFlowResponder is a responder flow, it's corresponding initiating flow is called MyFirstFlow (defined above)
+// MyFirstFlowResponder is a responder flow, its corresponding initiating flow is called MyFirstFlow (defined above)
 // to link the two sides of the flow together they need to have the same protocol.
 @InitiatedBy(protocol = "my-first-flow")
 // Responder flows must inherit from ResponderFlow